Label-Free Explainability for Unsupervised Models: Feature Importance

 where $\iprod{\cdot , \cdot}$ denotes an inner product for the space $\H$. \end{definition} \begin{remark} This definition gives a simple recipe to extend any linear feature importance method $a_i$ to the label-free setting.
-In practice, this is implemented by defining the auxiliary function $g_{\x}$ as a simple wrapper around the black-box function $\f$. \end{remark}
+In practice, this is implemented by defining the auxiliary \emph{scalar} function $g_{\x}$ as a simple wrapper around the black-box function $\f$.
+We then feed $g_{\x}$ to any feature importance method $a_i$. \end{remark}

 Arguably one of the most important property shared by many feature importance methods is \emph{completeness}.
 Feature importance methods endowed with this property produce importance scores whose sum equals the black-box prediction up to a constant baseline $a_0 \in \R$: $\sum_{i=1}^{d_x} a_i (g, \x) = g(\x) - a_0$.
 This provides a meaningful connection between importance scores and black-box predictions.
 Typical examples of baselines are $a_0=0$ for Lime; the expected prediction $a_0 = \mathbb{E}_{\boldsymbol{X}} \left[g(\boldsymbol{X})\right]$ for Shap and a baseline prediction $a_0 = g(\bar{\x})$ for Integrated Gradients.
 We show that our label-free feature importance scores are endowed with an analogous property in higher dimension.